FrankStrix/Nixos-config/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or want to add custom modules:

-Fork this repository.
+- Fork this repository.
-Create a new branch.
+- Create a new branch.
-Open a pull request with your changes.
+- Open a pull request with your changes.

-## License
-This project is licensed under the [MIT](#MIT-1-ov-file) license.
-Feel free to use and modify the files as needed.

 **Thank you for exploring my NixOS configuration!
 If you have questions or suggestions, feel free to open an Issue.**